 - 25.1 Military Uniforms.
-Title 32 excepted dual-status Employees, are required to wear the military uniform as a condition of employment in accordance with applicable law, rule, regulation, or local policy. - a.
-The Employer will provide at no cost to the employee, four additional complete sets of their military duty uniform per year to include six additional authorized t-shirts and six additional socks.
+Title 32 dual-status Employees, are required to wear the military uniform as a condition of employment in accordance with applicable law, rule, regulation, or negotiated local policy. - a.
+Newly hired Title 32 dual-status employees will receive an initial issue of four sets of Military duty uniforms in addition to their M-day issued uniform requirement.
+This is retroactive to all employees that did not receive the initial aforementioned issue. - b.
+The Employer will provide at no cost to the employee, replacement sets of their military technician duty uniform (one for one exchange) as needed.
+Additionally, the Agency will provide six additional authorized t-shirts and six additional socks as needed.
 The Employer will provide a direct exchange program for worn, torn, or soiled clothing, which occurs as a result of normal wear and tear, and which is in too bad a condition to be rendered clean and presentable in the performance of day-to-day duties.
 It will be each individual Technicians responsibility to ensure that unserviceable uniforms are turned over to the unit/activity, in such manner to preclude not having sufficient uniforms for daily performance.
 It will be the parent unit/activity's responsibility to promptly order and obtain replacement uniforms.
 Work time will be authorized for the purpose of exchanging unserviceable uniforms when the Technicians unit of assignment supply function is co-located with the work site.
-In situations where uniforms cannot be acquired during drill, the supervisor may approve excused absence to acquire required uniforms. - b.
-Should the Technician not receive the requested uniform(s) within 45 days of submitting it to the supply source, the Technician's supervisor shall be notified for assistance with resolution authority.
-Upon said notification, the supervisor will request assistance through the Technician's chain of supervision/command to the HRO to assist in obtaining the aforesaid uniform. - c.
-Uniforms will be worn IAW applicable laws, rules, and regulations issued by the Employer to the
+In situations where uniforms cannot be acquired during drill, the supervisor may approve excused absence to acquire required uniforms.